Orbitonjs/orbiton/packages/orbiton/README.md

 ##### <div align="center"> [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Npm package total downloads](https://badgen.net/npm/dt/orbiton)](https://npmjs.com/package/orbiton) </div>
 A Javascript library for building Browser User Interfaces.
 Orbiton JS is a component based Javascript rendering Engine for creating User Interfaces in the browser.
-Orbiton was originally developed by [Beingana Jim Junior](https://twitter.com/_jimjunior_) as a rendering engine for his small library for creating video elements.
+Orbiton was originally developed by [Beingana Jim Junior](https://twitter.com/jimjuniorb) as a rendering engine for his small library for creating video components.
 He later decided to separate it from the main package and in order to make it reusable in other projects.
 That is how it came about.

 ## Why use Orbiton